Do you think solving a crossword can take a toll on your mind?

 Stay on the gut feeling

-When playing games online, you might initially have a strong feeling about whether you know the answer or not – and these intimations are likely to be right.
+When playing best mind games to play with friends, you might initially have a strong feeling about whether you know the answer or not – and these intimations are likely to be right.

 Given a mixture of solvable and unsolvable word association tests, subjects tend to guess correctly which ones they will and won’t be able to answer.
 In crosswords, this “feeling of knowing” can be useful.